 An "actuarial valuation" is a detailed assessment of the financial position of the Scheme.
-The last actuarial valuation of the Scheme was carried out as at 31 July 2015 and at that date there was a deficit of ± 40.2 million.
+The last actuarial valuation of the Scheme was carried out as at 31 July 2015 and at that date there was a deficit of £40.2 million.
+Actuarial valuations are carried out every three years, and so work on the next one (as at 31 July 2018) will be starting in the summer, with the results expected next year.